cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    8) "Mathias Sandorf" by Jules Verne (solved)

-   More information about these files are available in the online help of CrypTool (see index item "Crypto Competitions/Crypto Puzzles") and within the book of Klaus Schmeh.
+   More information about these files are available in the online help of CT1 (see index item "Crypto Competitions/Crypto Puzzles") and within the book of Klaus Schmeh.

    Further riddles and challenges can be found
    - at the pages of CrypTool-Online and